Gatorix/subtitles/Note/idioms.md

 - to kick the bucket
   - considered a euphemistic, informal, or slang term meaning "to die".
 Its origin remains unclear, though there have been several theories.

+- Knock on wood
+  - used when you have just mentioned some way in which you have been lucky in the past, to avoid bringing bad luck